stackrox/default-authz-plugin/README.md

-# sample-authz-plugin
+# default-authz-plugin
-Sample Authorization Plugin to demonstrate and test Scoped Access Control in StackRox
+Default Authorization Plugin to demonstrate and test Scoped Access Control in StackRox